grnbit/Mining-KYH-Standard-42/README.md

 This is a term attributed to Chip Poncy, K2 FIN, see CoinTelegraph article by Kirill Bryanov “Slow but Steady: FATF Review Highlights Crypto Exchanges Struggle to meet AML standards”

-GrnBit Digital is the legal owner of the intellectual propert of Parabolic Digital in it's entirety.
+GrnBit Digital is the legal owner of the intellectual property of Parabolic Digital in it's entirety.